Austin retail space that is home to Waterloo Records has new owner

 Waterloo Records files suit on similarly named music festival

-Bryce Miller, who is a co-founder of Endeavor, told the Statesman that the firm does not have any immediate redevelopment plans for the site.
+Bryce Miller, who is a co-founder and managing principal of Endeavor, told KVUE that the firm does not have any immediate redevelopment plans for the site.

-The property was previously owned by Roger Joseph of Roger Joseph Developments Inc. and Scott Young of Scott Young Properties.
+The property was previously owned by Roger Joseph of Roger Joseph Developments Inc. and Scott Young of Scott Young Properties, according to our partners at the Statesman.

 WATCH: Hundreds skip Black Friday shopping at franchise stores for Waterloo records